ImplFerris/esp32-flappy-bird/README.md

 ## Related Tutorials

 You can refer to the following tutorials in the "impl Rust on ESP32" book to learn how to use [OLED](https://esp32.implrust.com/oled/index.html) and [Active Buzzer](https://esp32.implrust.com/buzzer/index.html) with the ESP32.

+## TODO
+- Use good bird sprite.
+If you have better looking sprite, please send PR :)